jerry153fish/jerry153fish.github.io/_posts/2016-10-10-how-to-setup-free-email-in-zoho.1.md

 tags: domain email free zoho
 comment: true
 ---

+This article introduce how to set up a free business email in zoho.

 ### Preparation

 - Must have a domain name first
+- a phone number never apply zoho email before

 ### Zoho features